junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sam blinks.
 "For the record, I think the plan makes sense, reasonably speaking."
 At Bobby's stare, he hurriedly adds, "The 'only monsters can go to Purgatory' part.
 I mean, there's indeed some more details we need to figure out."

-Bobby squints at him, in disbelief.
+Bobby squints at him, unbel.
 "Great, that makes me the weird one in the room.
 I'm gonna grab some drink then.
 You two knock yourself out doing... whatever you wanna do, why do I bother saving your sorry asses."

 He leaves the room, heading for the kitchen.